Penwy/adv-ff/docs/doc.md

 - All tokens are fully nestable, in any order.
 Have fun.

 - The replay buffer and "hooked" source info functionality rely on signals and procedures that are not (yet) part of current OBS (29.1.2).
 You can find a custom build that will enable them [here](https://github.com/Penwy/obs-studio/actions/runs/5301025505).

+- OBS's filename have a limit of 255 characters.
+In order to leave room for the extension (without which the muxer doesn't work), adv-ff limit its filename to 250 characters.